Real-Time Captioning: What It Is and Why You Need It

 Stenography

 Stenography has been used for decades to achieve the real-time capture and reproduction of spoken words.
 The most common use of stenography is in court reporting.
-In the 1980s, the United States courts system began using court reporters nationwide to both speed up record making and facilitate participation from jurors and litigants who were deaf or hard of hearing.
+In the 1980s, the United States courts system began using court reporters nationwide.
+This sped up record-making and facilitated participation from jurors and litigants who were deaf or hard of hearing.
 Now, these same stenographers use their skills to make live captions for video content such as court proceedings, conferences, and live events.

 Speech Recognition

 In the past decade, there’s been an explosion of apps and services offering live captions using speech-to-text software.
 This is the same technology that enables us to use virtual assistants on our phones or dictate an email.
-In 2017, Microsoft tested its speech recognition software on what’s called the Switchboard conversational speech recognition task.
+Microsoft tested its speech recognition software on what’s called the Switchboard conversational speech recognition task in 2017.
 Essentially, it pitted their transcription system against human transcribers.
-As it turned out, the software performed as well as multiple transcribers working together, with a word error rate of only 5.1%.
-That benchmark was achieved three years ago, and speech recognition software has only improved since then.
+As it turned out, the software performed as well as multiple transcribers working together.
+There was a word error rate of only 5.1%.
+Speech recognition software has only improved since it achieved that benchmark three years ago.

 Why Use Live-Captioning Software?

 You’re here, so you already know how prominent and widespread live video is today.
 People everywhere watch live streams all the time—from entertainment and news to home surveillance.
 Often, they’re watching while they’re on the go or multitasking.
-It’s not always convenient or possible for people to listen to the audio for every video they view because they could be at work or in a public space where it’s difficult to hear.
+It’s not always convenient or possible for people to listen to the audio for every video they view.
+They could be at work or in a public space where it’s difficult to hear.
 Humans adore convenience, which is why live captioning is so important.
-If that’s not convincing enough, there are two great arguments for using real-time captioning that are tied to revenue.
+There are two great arguments for using real-time captioning, tied to revenue, if that’s not convincing enough.

 To Reach a Bigger Audience